butttcoin/TradingCompetitionAirdrop/readme.md

 ## PLEASE NOTE:
 The original function of this competition will not be changed under any circumstances.
 We may only beautify it and add more information should we feel it is a necessary thing to do.
+Hopefully people will not cheat and we will not be forced to alter any of the rules.